 - Marble – Marble came from Thanh Hoa Province, about 60 kilometers or 37 miles away.

 - Timber – The timber had to come from several places.
-Some came from Nghe An Province, which is 200 kilometers or 124 miles away, Thanh Hoa Province, which is 60 kilometers or 37 miles away, and Son Tay Province, which is 150 kilometers or 93 miles away.
+Some came from Nghe An Province, 200 kilometers or 124 miles away, Thanh Hoa Province, 60 kilometers or 37 miles away, and Son Tay Province, 150 kilometers or 93 miles away.

 By today’s standards, these places may not seem that far, but remember, this was in the mid to late 1800s when transporting these materials would have been complicated.
-There is no wonder it took him over 10 years to gather and find the materials.
+No wonder it took him over 10 years to gather and find the materials.
 It would have taken them quite a while to find, locate, and transport these materials to the construction site.

 Constructing the Phat Diem Cathedral

-Here is some information on the construction of the Phat Diem Cathedral:
+Here are some key details about the construction of the Phat Diem Cathedral:

 Phat Diem Cathedral’s Entrance

-When I first entered the Phat Diem Cathedral’s entrance area, I first noticed a pond with a small island with a statue of Christ outstretched his hands.
+When I first entered the Phat Diem Cathedral grounds, the first thing that caught my eye was a serene pond with a small island at its center, featuring a statue of Christ with His hands raised in a welcome gesture.

 Phat Diem Cathedral’s Bell Tower